flowersincontrol/wallpapers/README.md

 # wallpapers
-my wallpaper folder, what more to it?
+my wallpaper folder, message me on discord with submissions